elis-wind/PhD/Web_scrapping/readme.md

 3. `get_nn_context.py`

-Gets the context for each base noun from old version of Ruscorpora
+* Gets contexts for each base noun from old version of Ruscorpora

 **Input**